Tip #16: Accelerated Learning!

 The classroom is colorful, comfortable, and pleasant.

-The content may be centered around a metaphor, such as white water rafting to indicate how change feels in a change management course.
+The content may be centered around a metaphor.
+For example, white water rafting to indicate how change feels in a change management course.

 If you would like to increase the probability that learners will learn faster and retain that learning longer, then you will want to incorporate accelerated learning techniques into your curriculum design.